MarkoSterk/PyJolt/README.md

 The name/location of the templates folder can be configured via application configurations.

+## OpenAPI specifications

+OpenAPI specifications are automatically generated and exposed on "/openapi/docs" (Swagger UI) and "/openapi/specs.json" endpoints (in Debug mode only).
+To make sure the endpoint descriptions, return types and request specification are accurate, we suggest you use all required endpoint decorators available for endpoints.

 ## Extensions
 PyJolt has a few built-in extensions that can be used ad configured for database connection/management, task scheduling, authentication and interfacing with LLMs.